Blast from the past: this post was originally published on May 11, 2012.

-Words cannot possibly describe how much I hate the headline on the cover of the current issue of Time magazine.
-You know, the cover everyone’s talking about – with the oh so controversial breastfeeding photo.
+Words cannot possibly describe how much I hate the headline on the cover of the May 2012 issue of Time magazine.
+You know, the cover everyone’s talking about – with the oh-so-controversial breastfeeding photo.

 When I first heard there was a mom nursing a toddler or preschooler on the cover of Time, I was so happy tears literally came to my eyes.
 Mainstream media coverage of attachment parenting and extended breastfeeding?
 Hallelujah!